MicrosoftDocs/xamarin-docs/docs/mac/platform/storyboards/indepth.md

 Window Controller are responsible for the following features of a macOS app:

-- They manage a specific Widow.
+- They manage a specific Window.
 - They manage the Window's Title Bar and Toolbar (if available).
 - They manage the Content View Controller to display the contents of the Window.